docsforadobe/ame-scripting-guide/docs/reference/reference.md

   - `presetPath`: Either a preset or a format input must be present.
 If no preset is used then the default preset of the specified format will be applied.
   - `guid`: The unique id of e.g. a Premiere Pro sequence or After Effects composition.
   - `outputPath`: Optional.
 If `outputPath` is empty, then the output file name will be generated based on the project path.
-- `addFileSequenceToBatch(containingFolder: string, imagePath: string, presetPath: string, outputPath: string = ""): bool` : Adds an image sequence to the batch.
+- `addFileSequenceToBatch(containingFolder: string, imagePath: string, presetPath: string, outputPath: string = ""): boolean` : Adds an image sequence to the batch.
 The images will be sorted in alphabetical order.
   - `containingFolder`: The folder containing image files.
   - `imagePath`: All images from the containing folder with the same extension will be added to the output file.
   - `outputPath`: Optional.
 If `outputPath` is empty, then the output